-- I will never give out my surname, home address, telephone number, or any other information about myself or my family. - I will let a teacher know if I find any pictures or writing which make me feel uncomfortable.
-I know I will not be in trouble for this. - I will keep my own passwords private and not ask anyone for their password.
+- I will never give out my surname, home address, telephone number, or any other information about myself or my family. - I will keep my own passwords private and not ask anyone for their password.

-Safe Use of the Internet Guidelines
+Safe Use of the Internet Guidelines/Acceptable use